 Catherine’s father, Charles VI of France, died.
 He was succeeded by Catherine’s son, Henry.

 Catherine and her son lived at Windsor Castle.

 There were rumours at court that Edmund Beaufort was interested in marrying Catherine.

-Catherine secretly married or entered into a romantic relationship with Owen Tudor who was the keeper of her wardrobe.
+Catherine secretly married or entered into a romantic relationship with Owen Tudor who may have been the keeper of her wardrobe or her server.

 Some sources state that an act was passed that Catherine could not remarry without the consent of the King and council.
 However, no record of the act exists today.
 There was, however, an act that banned marriage between someone from Wales and someone from England.

 A son, Owen, may have been born to Catherine and Owen Tudor at the Palace of Westminster.
 If he existed he may have remained at Westminster Abbey and became a monk.